 • Business-Specific Rewards Programs: Look for cards that offer cash back, travel rewards, or discounts on expenses like office supplies and advertising.

-Timing Tip: Submitting multiple applications within a short time frame—typically two weeks—can help reduce the impact on your credit score.
+Submitting multiple applications within a short time frame—typically two weeks—can help reduce the impact on your credit score.
 Some credit scoring models group inquiries made within this period as a single event.

-2. Credit Utilization and Management
+2. Optimize Credit Utilization

 A key to successful credit card stacking is optimizing your credit utilization—the percentage of your total available credit that you’re using.
 A low utilization rate (below 30%) signals responsible credit use and is critical for maintaining a strong business credit profile.

-3. Leveraging Promotional Offers
+3. Leverage Promotional Offers

 Credit card stacking allows businesses to take advantage of promotional features that reduce costs or provide valuable rewards, such as: